“He only remained a few nights and then vanished mysteriously with his manservant.”

 It’s honestly not hard to get the gist of Quentin Collins — he’s a sexy, undisciplined rogue, a younger son who’s got a good heart hidden somewhere, but can’t resist a brandy, an unclaimed inheritance or the company of an attentive young lady.
 He’s done several things in the past that he’s come to regret, and he dodges the unhappy memories by constantly launching himself forward into another unwise intrigue.
 Any romance novelist should be able to dash off a hundred and fifty-eight pages starring Quentin Collins with their eyes closed, which is the preferred method in the industry.

 But Dan “Marilyn” Ross just can’t get his head around the character.
-In Barnabas Collins and Quentin’s Demon, Quentin was cast as the owner of Collinwood, a pale, sensitive recluse with a vague passion for waltzes.
+To start with, he botched the introduction in Barnabas Collins and Quentin’s Demon, where Quentin was cast as a pale, sensitive recluse with a vague passion for waltzes.

 After that, the series turned Quentin into a wanderer through time, a shadowy figure who periodically turned up in Collinsport under an assumed name, and behind a pair of dark-rimmed eyeglasses.
 In Barnabas, Quentin and the Mummy’s Curse, he was an archaeologist traveling under the moniker Professor Herb Price, who showed up in modern-day Collinwood for no particular reason, and in Barnabas, Quentin and the Avenging Ghost, he returned to modern-day Collinwood with a new alias, Martin Wainwright.
 In both stories, he was a fairly incidental figure, a minor character who would get occasional dizzy spells, transform off-screen into a werewolf, and then disappear into the night, leaving the story by Chapter 11 and never returning.
 My suspicion is that Dan Ross had already planned those stories before the edict came down that Quentin was de rigeur, and he just took a random character in each story and turned that guy into Quentin.